synthizer/synthizer/manual/src/object_reference/noise_generator.md

 ## Remarks

-NoiseGenerators generate noise, which will be useful in future when various effects are added.
-For instance filtered noise makes plausible wind.
-Note that noise generators don't support `SYZ_P_PITCH_BEND` because noise doesn't have a pitch by definition.
+NoiseGenerators generate noise.
+This is most useful when filtered via the source, and can make things such as plausible if low-quality wind and whistling effects.

 Synthizer allows setting the algorithm used to generate noise to one of the following options.
 Note that these are more precisely named than white/pink/brown; the sections below document the equivalent in the more standard nomenclature.